nafizjiwa/REDUX-INTRO-STORE-SET-UP/README.md

     ))

 ## 4TH
-- Create a store --- In a file called store.js
+- Create a STORE --- In a file called store.js
-- The store holds the App's state and the logic to update the state
+- The STORE holds the App's state and the logic to update the state
-- The store allows the Components to access state without passing it manually through props
+- The STORE allows the Components to access state without passing it manually through props

  1st
     --store.js--
      import { configureStore } from '@reduxjs/toolkit'        --> Import function configureStore to setup store

 2nd
     --store.js--
      import { configureStore } from '@reduxjs/toolkit'